8128/Jekflix-8128.github.io/pages/about.md

 # About

-I'm a software engineer @ Blend.com, mainly focus on backend developing, and I just finished my master degree in Electrical and Computer Engineering at Boston University.
+I'm a backend software engineer @ Blend.com, and I just finished my master degree in Electrical and Computer Engineering at Boston University.

 I am pretty enthusiastic over developing customer oriented product with experience in full-stack engineering, big data engineering and also mobile application engineering.
 It's always a pleasure for me to explore new areas.